About the Program

 Students who complete a graduate certificate may apply to the Master of Science in Travel and Tourism during their third course in the certificate program.
 The nine credits earned from the certificate program will count towards the Master of Science in Travel and Tourism (where a grade of B or higher is received).

 Ideal for management personnel and high-potential employees, this professional certificate prepares you to make strategic decisions that create and add value in an exciting and fast-paced industry.
 The Destination Management Graduate Certificate curriculum is made up of 9 credits.
-For individuals that want to take their development beyond the certificate, credits earned from this certificate program count towards the Master of Science in Travel and Tourism (where a great of B or better is received).
+For individuals that want to take their development beyond the certificate, credits earned from this certificate program count towards the Master of Science in Travel and Tourism (where a grade of B or better is received).

 This course will begin by looking at the three major areas that make up sustainability: economic sustainability, socio-cultural sustainability and environmental sustainability.
 Following this, students will examine how the international tourism industry affects each of these areas of sustainability and the interconnectedness of these impacts.
 Students will then investigate the main principles and practices for sustainable tourism development at the local, regional, national and international level.
 Students will be introduced to important tools and business skills for incorporating sustainable practices into tourism management and development through exposure to international case studies, as well as international standards and indicators for sustainable tourism practices.

-Assistant Director of Graduate Enrollment
+Director of Graduate Admissions